bunnyandtiger/bunnyandtiger.github.io/docs/_posts/2021-02-20-chocolate-covered-strawberries.md

     3. Cut off stem of strawberries, and cut them in half.
 Dry the strawberries with a paper towel.

+    4. SETUP: Parchment-paper-lined tray, then dish of strawberries, and then boiling pot of water.

-    4. Dip bottom 3/4 of strawberry in chocolate carefully, then place on baking tray lined with parchment paper.
+    5. Dip bottom 3/4 of strawberry in chocolate carefully, then place on baking tray lined with parchment paper.

-    5. Immediately sprinkle toppings (chopped pistachio, coconut shreds)
+    6. Immediately sprinkle toppings (chopped pistachio, coconut shreds)
 ---
 Much better (and less expensive) than the store-bought ones.
 This recipe allows you to control the amount of chocolate you use and choose the toppings that you want to put\!